 Our stockholders cast an advisory vote ("say on pay") annually on the executive compensation of our named executive officers.
 At our company's 2018 annual meeting of stockholders, stockholders had the opportunity to approve our executive compensation program by casting a non-binding, advisory vote.
-A substantial majority of our stockholders approved our program (approximately 91% of the shares voted were cast in favor), indicating to our compensation committee that no major changes to our executive compensation program were necessary.
+A substantial majority of our stockholders approved our program (approximately 96% of the votes cast were in favor), indicating to our compensation committee that no major changes to our executive compensation program were necessary.
 Our compensation committee considered the stockholder vote in making its determinations regarding the structure of our compensation program in 2019.